biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - Command + Option + i (Mac)
 - Ctrl + Shift + i (Windows/Linux).
 #### Mozilla Firefox
+Firefox Developer Tools allow you to examine, edit, and debug HTML, CSS, and JavaScript on the desktop and on mobile.
 ### Console

 ### JavaScript Demo